openstack/rally/doc/source/verification/overview.rst

 ------------------------------------------------------

 The primary goal of Rally Product is to provide a simple way to do complex things.
-As for functional testing, Verification component includes interfaces
+As for functional testing, Verification Component includes interfaces
 for:

 * **Managing things**.
 Create an isolated virtual environment and install